COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 No association between sense of burden to others and actual degree of physical dependency was found, implying that this perception is mainly mediated through psychological distress and existential issues.
 A subanalysis of patient groups from different settings suggested that these findings were consistent across the inpatient and outpatient settings, with some minor variations.

 The emotional response to a diagnosis of cancer (or cancer relapse) may begin as a dysphoric period marked by increasing turmoil.
 The individual will experience sleep and appetite disturbance, anxiety, ruminative thoughts, and fears about the future.
-Epidemiologic studies, however, suggest that at least one-half of all people diagnosed with cancer will successfully adapt.
+Epidemiological studies, however, suggest that at least one-half of all people diagnosed with cancer will successfully adapt.

 Markers of successful adaptation to a diagnosis of cancer include the following:

 Some studies suggest an association between maladaptive coping styles and higher levels of depression, anxiety, and fatigue symptoms.[24,25] Examples of maladaptive coping behaviors include the following:

 One study conducted in a group of 86 mostly late-stage cancer patients suggested that maladaptive coping styles and higher levels of depressive symptoms are potential predictors of the timing of disease progression.
 Another study examining coping strategies in women with breast cancer (n = 138) concluded that patients with better coping skills such as positive self-statements have lower levels of depressive and anxiety symptoms.
 The same study found racial differences in the use of coping strategies, with African American women reporting and benefiting more from the use of religious coping strategies such as prayer and hopefulness than did Caucasian women.

 Preliminary data suggest a beneficial impact of spirituality on associated depression, as measured by the Functional Assessment of Chronic Illness Therapy—Spiritual Well-Being questionnaire and the Hamilton Depression Rating Scale.